tosiara/door_daemon/README.md

 ## Compile

-Checkout a branch that is matching your GPIO hardware and compile:
+Checkout a branch that is matching your GPIO hardware and compile.
+For example, to compile wiringPi based door daemon:
-* git checkout gpio_HARDWARE
+* git checkout gpio_wiringPi
 * make

+See README.md in the branch for hardware specific tips

 ## Use